Tx: 11/11/78: 2030-2105.

 The later scenes in court are more interesting, though.
 We once again see Frank's priest, Father O'Hara, though this time the character is played by Patrick McAlinney, for some reason, instead of the original actor, Cyril Luckham.
 Also, Dr Mender is also called and is described as the doctor who looked after Betty during her pregnancy; in fact that was Dr Smedley – continuity never was this series' strong point!

-The only surviving Some Mothers Do 'Ave 'Em out-take other than those from Learning to Drive (q.v.) is from this episode: it features Crawford struggling with the word "church", which eventually emerges as "turch", causing Michele Dotrice to collapse in giggles.
+The only surviving Some Mothers Do 'Ave 'Em out-take other than those contained in the To Be Perfectly Frank documentary (q.v.) is from this episode: it features Crawford struggling with the word "church", which eventually emerges as "turch", causing Michele Dotrice to collapse in giggles.

 This episode is referred to on the DVD releases as King of the Road.